chili-publish/grafx-documentation/docs/GraFx-Developers/connectors/build-media-connector/index.md

 You should see your "MyConnector", ready to query the Media provider of your choice, and add the media to your GraFx Studio Smart Template!

 ![screenshot](connector07.png)

+## Publish to the Connector Hub

+If you want your connector to be part of the CHILI GraFx Connector Hub, then you can publish your connector through [these steps](/GraFx-Developers/connectors/publish-my-connector/).